Jakob5358/Jakob5358/README.md

 # 👋 Hello!

-My name is Jakob, and I'm 14 years old.
-My birthday is the third of october.
+My name is Jakob, and ofcourse I'm swedish.
+(Best country)
-🇸🇪 I was born, and currently live in Sweden.
-(The best country)

 ## 😎 Tools and Programming languages I use.